USPTO Examiner SWITZER JULIET CAROLINE - Art Unit 1682

 Interview Effectiveness

-Conducting an examiner interview provides a +10.3% benefit to allowance rate for applications examined by SWITZER, JULIET CAROLINE.
-This interview benefit is in the 47% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +18.8% benefit to allowance rate for applications examined by SWITZER, JULIET CAROLINE.
+This interview benefit is in the 61% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness